error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/PAIRED_TEST_ANALYSIS_COMPLETE.md

 | **High Velocity Systems** | **94.4%** (17/18 wins) | p = 0.0001 (excellent) |

 **What This Means:**
-When compared to classical General Relativity + Special Relativity (GR×SR) predictions, SEG wins in 46 out of 47 cases.
+When compared to classical General Relativity + Special Relativity (GR×SR) predictions, SSZ wins in 46 out of 47 cases.
 This is **world-class predictive performance** - competitive with established gravitational models.

 ---